 While you are there, get your blood pressure checked.
-It might help you to avoid a heart attack or stroke in the future.
+It might help you to avoid a heart attack or stroke in the future for heartburn and trapped wind.
+Ask your pharmacist about which medicines to keep at home.

 Sounds reasonable, but sticking your head in the sand isn't going to make any problems go away.